Hattomo/kaikai_AI/README.md

 To run cnn with [THE MNIST DATABASE of handwritten digits](http://yann.lecun.com/exdb/mnist/), please download the data set from [here](https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz) and locate the file to `dataset/input/`.

+Create `out` folder to save graph, and numpy files.

 ### Format
 Install `yapf (Yet Another Python Formatter)`.